Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 - Sound -> use PortAudio | OpenAL for Games
 - Networking -> simple: unix sockets | secure:  openssl sockets | anonymous: minitor
 - Math -> glm | eigen
-- libcurl - for web requests
+- libcurl - for web requests (and many more things)
 - OpenSSL - for cryptography

 ## Video 26: Class with value semantics
+- Try to adhere to the Rule of 0 as much as possible!
-- Rule of 5
+    - std::unique_ptr can help to adhere to the Rule of 0 (also offers a custom deleter)
+- remove any empty destructors from the code
 - spaceship operator for comparisons
 ```cpp
 #include <compare>